Profile of Brett Haldane

 I moved to Invercargill in January 2001 to take up a role driving for Freight Haulage Ltd (FHL) and progressed, soon after, to take on the position of Storeman.
 In 2007 I was promoted to Yard/Fleet Supervisor.
 This would not have been possible without the training and support from Management to move up through the ranks.

 I have recently completed stage one of a company leadership training programme run by a company called Leadership Focus.
 As part of this course participants were asked to come up with a personal goal and a business goal and present this to the rest of the attendees at the conclusion of the course.
 My business goal was to have a fumigation operation within FHL.

 I began my training with a company called Quarantine Treatment Centre towards this goal in late September 2009 and completed the accreditation to perform Bio-security/MAF fumigations on behalf of Freight Haulage in early February 2010.

 FHL is now the only transport company in New Zealand to have our own fumigation treatment provider which enables us to offer our container import/export customers the full service from transport and logistics to bio-security clearance.

-It is very rewarding working for Freight Haulage under the umbrella of HW Richardson Group.
+It is very rewarding working for Freight Haulage under the umbrella of HWR.
 There are ample career opportunities available and support for personal development offered.
 The company still maintains strong family values throughout.

 Profile of James Hill